Perspective | Kamala Harris made history with quiet, exquisite power

-From the moment that President-elect Joe Biden asked Sen. Kamala D. Harris (D-Calif.) to join the ticket, the country knew that she could become the nation’s first Black woman and first Asian American woman to be vice president.
-And yet, the reality of what that meant, or how that would look, seemed to recede into the background of a campaign narrative that was dominated by a raging pandemic, a sitting president who treated a live debate like a wrestling match and the unknown ramifications of the Democrats’ decision to shift to virtual fundraisers and drive-in rallies.
+From the moment Democratic presidential nominee Joe Biden asked Sen. Kamala D. Harris (D-Calif.) to join the ticket, the country knew that she could become the nation’s first Black woman and first Asian American woman to be vice president.
+And yet, the reality of what that meant, or how that would look, seemed to recede into the background of a campaign narrative that was dominated by a raging pandemic, a president who treated a live debate like a wrestling match, and the unknown ramifications of the Democrats’ decision to shift to virtual fundraisers and drive-in rallies.

 History wasn’t lost.
 But by God, there were so many distractions.
 And then on Saturday, after the slow, slow, slow counting of ballots, after the waiting and the nail-biting, it became real.
 Kamala Harris.
-Vice-president elect.
+Vice president-elect.
 First.
 First.
 First.

 It was a monumental moment, and yet it seemed so normal and so reasonable, so overwhelming and incredible, in part because so many women have been chipping their way up the side of this dauntingly steep, sheer mountain, and also because of the woman who finally made it there.